wolfmanjm/kivy-smoothie-host/README.md

 The move to origin and home buttons do as you would expect.
 The ```=0``` button sets the WCS of the selected axis to 0.
+The spindle button will toggle the spindle switch on and off (if one is defined)

 # Screen shots
 ![Extruder Screen](screen1.png)